SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 Enabling this feature creates a small extrusion rate "ramp" by slowing down and ramping up print speeds prior to and after the features causing a sudden change in extrusion flow rate needs, such as overhangs and overhang perimeters.
 This happens by breaking down the line segments into smaller "chunks" proportional to the ERS segment length and reducing the print speed of that segment, so that the requested extrusion volumetric flow rate change is at or below the ERS threshold.

-In summary, it takes the "edge" off pressure advance.
+In summary, it takes the "edge" off rapid extrusion changes caused by acceleration/deceleration.
 It reduces wall artefacts that show when the print speeds change suddenly, because the extruder cannot perfectly adhere to the requested by the firmware flow rates, especially when the extrusion rate is changing rapidly.

 The below artefact is mitigated through the use of ERS.
 ![ERS Disabled](https://github.com/SoftFever/OrcaSlicer/assets/59056762/31fdbf91-2067-4286-8bc1-4f7de4a628b6)